SarahSoutoul/in-your-tech-era/README.md

 **5. Learning on the fly**

-And finally — I’m proud of the fact that I pulled this off using some tools I hadn’t worked with before.
+And finally, I’m proud of the fact that I pulled this off using some tools I hadn’t worked with before.
 Being able to learn quickly, adapt, and figure things out on the fly is something I do a lot as a tech educator, and this project really reminded me of how valuable that skill is.
 It felt amazing to put that into practice and build something I genuinely care about.

 ### Lessons & Improvements 💡

 **1. If I could use Clerk's custom MDX components...**

 If I could have, I would’ve loved to use Clerk’s custom MDX components throughout this tutorial.
-In particular, I would have used Clerk’s custom code snippet components — especially the `<CodeBlockTabs />` component for switching between different code variations (for e.g - Typescript vs JavaScript or npm vs yarn), and the ability to mark a code block as terminal to clearly indicate commands to be run in a terminal.
+In particular, I would have used Clerk’s custom code snippet components — especially the `<CodeBlockTabs />` component for switching between different code variations (for e.g - TypeScript vs JavaScript or npm vs yarn) and marking a code block as terminal to clearly indicate commands to be run in a terminal.
 I would have also used the highlighting feature to be able to highlight specific changes in a code block, especially with changes to the `app/layout.tsx` file.

 The `<Steps />` component would have been an ideal fit for this kind of step-by-step guide.
 Instead of having numbered headings, I would have implemented this component to mark the different steps in the tutorial.
-In the Styling section, where I discuss different implementation options depending on whether the user is using Tailwind CSS, I would’ve used the `<Tabs />` component to clearly separate those paths.
+In the **Apply styling based on theme across your app** section, where I discuss different implementation options depending on whether the user is using Tailwind CSS, I would’ve used the `<Tabs />` component to clearly separate those paths.

 At the beginning of the tutorial, I would have implemented the `<TutorialHero />` component to provide links to any prerequisite learning materials or example repositories and would’ve done something similar for laying out the learning objectives.